huijunchen9260/dmenufm/README.md

 ## Dmenufm-open

-`Dmenufm-open` is also a POSIX compliant shell script that opens the files/directories.
+`Dmenufm-open` is a POSIX compliant shell script that opens the files/directories.

 I use